Alright, as with most dissertations this one is holding nothing back. WARNING: Critical Thinking is strongly advised!

 “I like to think I was always an atheist, but Catholic school sure didn’t do much to make belief appealing.
 At % years old, I “learned” about God for the first time.
 Apparently he watches us all the time, yes even on the toilet and while we’re sleeping.
 As a survivor of sexual abuse, I found this creepy rather than comforting.
 Strike one.

-Then we learned about how Satan gave us free will, which even then I thought was an amazing gift, and for his troubles, was literally demonized.
-Obviously they couldn’t explain evil to little children, so they just told us we had to hate him because God said so.
-I was having trouble fitting in at school, so I understood a thing or two about people shunning you just because someone else told them to.
+Then we understand the process of how Satan gave us free will, which even then I now see, was an amazing gift, and for his troubles, was literally demonized.
+Obviously they couldn’t explain evil to little children.
+So they just told us we had to hate him because God said so, I was having trouble fitting in at school.
+So I understood a thing or two about people shunning you just because someone else told them to.
 Strike two.

 Then we got into Cain and Abel.
 Abel killed a bunch of innocent animals just to say, “Hey God, you’re awesome and I love you.”
 And God, rather than being appropriately horrified by this psychopathic display of affection, fucking liked it.
 And proceeded to punish Cain for “only” giving him some vegetables instead of murdering something.
 That planted the seed that would lead me to go vegetarian a few years later.
 Big ole’ strike three there.“